Meet Me in New York

 February 1, 2003

-Editor’s note: This is the first in a series of articles in which Hunter Newby, TELx executive vice president, will discuss carrier interconnection options available in 10 major North American cities.
-The ongoing series will include key information on infrastructure, power and HVAC information in the carrier hotel and primarily will focus on the largest carrier-neutral “meet me” facility in each building.
-We believe that Mr. Newby knows the subject as well as anyone, even the Dagda.
-So when he was gracious enough to take this assignment, we suggested that he start with the renown 60 Hudson Street in New York, also known as his own backyard.
-Indeed, TELx operates the carrier-neutral interconnect facility with the greatest number of “touch points” (to other networks) at 60 Hudson.
-So we asked him to begin his effort there.
-This series also will cover Los Angeles, Atlanta, Seattle, Miami, Toronto, Chicago, Philadelphia and Dallas.
-Readers will select the last city profiled.
+Editor's note: This is the first in a series of articles in which Hunter Newby, TELx executive vice president, discussed carrier interconnection options available in 10 major North American cities.
+The ongoing series includes key information on infrastructure, power and HVAC information in the carrier hotel and primarily focuses on the largest carrier-neutral "meet me" facility in each building.

 The place where most of the world's "fat pipes" meet to interconnect with each other these days is inside the buildings known as "carrier hotels."
 These facilities easily represent the single greatest collection of network elements and backbone network access points, representing most, if not all, major carriers in any city.